appelmar/scidb4gdal/README.md

 When using "gdal_translate" to access spatio-temporally references imagery in SciDB note that exactly one image will be returned.
 With this in mind the temporal request is limited to search with one time component, meaning that no interval query is currently supported.
 The temporal query will return the temporally nearest image that is found in the data base.

-## Image injection into SciDB
+### Image ingestion into SciDB
 If you want to load an image into SciDB, we consider three different array representations.
-Those array representation are important to create the correct array structure in SciDB, meaning that if the image shall have a temporal component that an additional dimension needs to be assigned.
+Those array representations are important to create the correct array structure in SciDB, meaning that if the image shall have a temporal component that an additional dimension needs to be assigned.
 The preferred mechanism to pass user defined settings is to use GDALs Create Options (-co flag).
 Each setting of the create options has to be a key-value pair that is separated by "=".

 1. Spatial Array